incrementalelm/semantic-types/slides-new.md

   - Msg
 - Easier to iterate in the same file
 - "Make the change easy, then make the easy change." - Kent Beck

+# How it helps

+- Only one places to make sure its secure
+- Only one place if we add encryption/decryption

+# Cues

+- Enforce constraint
+- `ssnInput`, `maskedSsn`, `getSsn`, ...
+- Long import list
+- Too many responsibilities

+^ Our constraint was security